Total Equity

 Total equity is a critical financial metric that finds utility among various professionals and stakeholders.
 Here is a breakdown of who uses total equity and why:

-2. Investors: Investors use total equity as part of their due diligence when considering investment opportunities.
+- Investors: Investors use total equity as part of their due diligence when considering investment opportunities.
 It helps them gauge a company's financial health and stability.
-When combined with other financial metrics, total equity aids in making informed investment decisions.
+When combined with other financial metrics, total equity helps make informed investment decisions.

 In summary, total equity serves as a vital financial indicator, catering to the needs of lenders, investors, suppliers, and business owners, as they evaluate a company's financial position and make informed decisions based on this crucial metric.